Borrowing Policy

 It is an individual's responsibility to return materials in a timely fashion.
 When library materials become overdue, the library will send an overdue notice as a courtesy reminder.
 Materials not returned by the billing date will be billed at the Stephens College Accounting Office and will appear on your monthly statement.
 We encourage students not to check out materials for friends.
 Whomever the material is charged to is responsible for any fines.

 The due date for books is typically 30 days from the day of check out.
 Reserve materials circulate for 2, 4, 24 or 48 hours and most are for library use only.
-Reference materials and periodicals do not leave the library.

 Renewing Books

 If a longer loan period is need, materials may be renewed.
 The loan will be extended to the next due date.
-Books may be renewed through "Arthur", the online catalog, by clicking on View Your Own Record/Renew Items and following the instructions given on the computer screen.
-Materials received though InterLibrary Loan may be renewed only upon consent of the lending library.
+Books may be renewed through your online account.
+You can also call, email, or stop by the library to renew.

 Non-Stephens Books -- MOBIUS, Arthur, and Interlibrary Loans